Folding book manuscript: Eastern Europe

-"Scaliger 38b", from the collection of Joseph Justus Scaliger at Leyden University, is a leporello-folded Eastern Orthodox manuscript dated between March 31, 1331 CE and April 19, 1332 CE.
-The manuscript is made from vellum glued into a strip measuring 378.4 cm by 12 cm, folding down to 12 cm by 4.4 cm and 2.1 cm deep; the vellum is occassionally scored, hypothesized by scholar A. H. van den Boar to allow the vellum to stretch.
+"Scaliger 38b", from the collection of Joseph Justus Scaliger at Leyden University, is a leporello-folded Eastern Orthodox manuscript dated between March 31, 1331, CE and April 19, 1332, CE.
+The manuscript is made from vellum glued into a strip measuring 378.4 cm by 12 cm, folding down to 12 cm by 4.4 cm and 2.1 cm deep; the vellum is occasionally scored, hypothesized by scholar A. H. van den Boar to allow the vellum to stretch.
 The manuscript is a personal prayer book, synthesized from many church canons.